codeigniter4/CodeIgniter4/user_guide_src/source/incoming/controllers.rst

 .. note:: The line ``$routes->get('/', 'Home::index');`` is an optimization that you will want to use in a "real-world" app.
 But for demonstration purposes we don't want to use that feature. ``$routes->get()`` is explained in :doc:`URI Routing <routing>`

-For more information, please refer to the "Routes Configuration Options" section of the :doc:`URI Routing <routing>` documentation.
+For more information, please refer to the :ref:`routes-configuration-options` section of the :doc:`URI Routing <routing>` documentation.

 Remapping Method Calls